yfinkelstein/node-zookeeper/README.md

 Acknowledgments
 ---------------

 - node-promise by kriszyp is a fantastic tool imho.
-I will it was distributed as a module so that I could easily 'require' it rather then resorting to distribution by copy.
+I wish it was distributed as a module so that I could easily 'require' it rather then resort to distribution by copy.

 AUTHOR
 ------